hakancelikdev/unimport/docs/index.md

   --check               Prints which file the unused imports are in.
   -c PATH, --config PATH
                         Read configuration from PATH.
+  --color {auto,always,never}
+                        Select whether to use color in the output.
+Defaults to `auto`.
   --include include     File include pattern.
   --exclude exclude     File exclude pattern.
   --gitignore           Exclude .gitignore patterns. if present.